7 Telling Signs You Might Have a Drinking Problem

 Do you reach for a drink when you’re feeling depressed, anxious, or stressed?
-You may experience temporary relief from alcohol, but using alcohol as a crutch is a risky habit that will only make things worse later on.
+You may experience temporary relief, but using alcohol as a crutch is a risky habit that will only make things worse later on.

 Being Unable to Stop or Resist Drinking

 Are you unable to stop drinking once you start?
 Are you drinking so much that you’re experiencing blackouts?
 Feeling that it’s impossible to stop once you get started is a big indicator that you’re not in control of your drinking.

 Furthermore, you may have a drinking problem if you’re unable to resist drinking, even in dangerous situations.
 Are you drinking before work or before you have to drive somewhere?
 Do you feel like you need a drink just to deal with everyday tasks?